 Consider having a brunch wedding as a way to save money on many different aspects of your day.

 When it comes to your wedding budget, the reception typically takes up a sizable portion of your total spend.
 And the majority of the reception expenses will likely come from your food and beverage, so thinking outside the box when it comes to cuisine is a great way to save money.

-Did I mention that a daytime wedding also affords you the luxury of plenty of daylight for your wedding photos.
-I've said it time and time again — natural light is the absolute best for your wedding pictures, so with a brunch wedding you’ll have plenty of it, weather permitting!
+Did we mention that a daytime wedding also affords you the luxury of plenty of daylight for your wedding photos?
+We’ve said it time and time again — natural light is the absolute best for your wedding pictures, so with a brunch wedding you’ll have plenty of it, weather permitting!

 Leave a comment below and let us know!

 Click the button below to read more. wedding budget tips!

 Editor’s note: Due to the pandemic, some of the general wedding planning advice we share may not be applicable or possible due to restrictions on events.
 Please adhere to all current regulations and stay safe and healthy!
 Get more pandemic wedding resources here.